vijay-vj5/Web-Form-BE/README.md

-# CRUD Module Backend
+# Web Form Backend

-This is a CRUD (Create, Read, Update, Delete) module for capturing basic user data using a form, storing it in a MongoDB database after validation, and exposing API endpoints for clients to interact with the data.
+This is a Web Form that performs CRUD (Create, Read, Update, Delete) module for capturing basic user data using a form, storing it in a MongoDB database after validation, and exposing API endpoints for clients to interact with the data.
 Used Node framework Express for server side and MongoDB for database.

 ## Table of Contents